monastri/monastri.github.io/notes-economics-political-science-globalization.md

 	This has nothing to do with government regulations (except insofar as these make lawsuits easier or harder), but it sure can drive cost increases, and it might apply to fields outside medicine as well.

+Stupid example of fear of lawsuits is single-engine 4-seat Cessnas, via John Schilling:

+	[Fear of lawsuits] is well understood as the cause of the substantial rise in light airplane prices since 1970.
+A single-engine, four-seat Cessna 172 cost an inflation-adjusted $77,000 in 1970.
+A substantially identical airplane cost
+	$163,000 in 1986.
+And went out of production the next year, because people weren’t willing to pay that price.
+When congress passed laws relaxing the manufacturer’s liability for older airplanes, Cessna was able to reinstate production in 1996 at an inflation-adjusted $190,000.
+Today, the price seems to literally be “if you have to ask, you can’t afford it”; the manufacturer only advertises fleet sales, but I’d estimate about $400,000 (of which ~$100K is fancy electronics that didn’t exist in 1986 and weren’t standard in 1996).

+	In this case it is particularly easy to pull out the lawsuit/liability effect because there aren’t many cofounders.
+The 1986 Cessna is so little changed from the 1970 model that they sell at about the same price on the used market when controlled for condition and total flight time.
+And fear of lawsuits didn’t manifest as safety enhancements of inscrutable cost and value, because light airplane crashes are almost always due to Stupid Pilot Tricks and almost everything that a manufacturer could do to mitigate that (e.g. tricycle landing gear) was standard in 1970.
+But the manufacturers still get sued, and have to pay millions, so there’s nothing to be done but pay for liability insurance.
+	And, second-order effect, cut production when your customers start balking at the increased prices, so you have to amortize the fixed costs of actually building airplanes over a smaller sales volume.

+	So, a doubling in price over fifteen or so years, a quadrupling over fifty years in spite of Congress noticing the problem and trying to mitigate it, attributable to safety/liability concerns but not resulting in actual safety improvements.
+I have no trouble believing something similar is happening in other industries but is harder to discern because too many other things are happening at the same time.

 Maybe our risk tolerance is lower?